 However, you can of course also try this with your own model.
 Further, the tutorial is based on the demo application provided by the EMF Client Platform, including the model explorer.
 If you only want to use the created form-based UI, it is possible to embed EMF Forms independently of the other components of ECP.
 It also allows you to embed the form-based UI into any part of your application, e.g., into a view or a wizard.
 This is described in the section “Embbed the Editor”.

 The first step is to get the latest version of the EMF Client Platform (including EMF Forms) available here.
-Please note that the features described in this tutorial are available starting from version 1.1.0, so choose this or any newer version for the installation.
-To try the EMF Forms, you can install ECP in your IDE and use your IDE as the target platform (default configuration).
-To try the EMF Forms, the simplest way to get started is to use the other components of the EMF Client Platform, too, so just install every bundle from the update site.
+Please note that the features described in this tutorial are available starting from version 1.2.0, so choose this or any newer version for the installation.
+To try the EMF Forms, you need to install ECP into your target.
+If you are working in Eclipse using the default configuration, the IDE itself is your target platform .
+Please note that most projects use dedicated target platform, using the IDE as a target is just a simple short cut.
+To try the EMF Forms, the simplest way to get started is to use the other components of the EMF Client Platform, too, so just install the EMF Forms SDK including other components from ECP from the update site (into the IDE or better your target platform).
 However, it is possible to embed the form-based UI into a custom application without other components of ECP (see section “Embed the Editor”).

 Create a View Model